 ➜ Serving

-Serve warm, garnish the soup in a bowl with a chopped sprig of parsley.
+Serve warm, garnish the soup in a bowl with chopped parsley greens.

 A slice of fresh rye bread or a sprinkling of bread croutons is a great accompaniment to this caraway soup.